jesusGalan/pychords/readme.txt

     MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

+for install the requirements you can do:

+    >> python setup.py develop

+    (an activated virtualenv is recommended)

 tested with expects and mamba: